 Robinson, P. et al. Criminal Law.
 NY: Wolters Kluwer, 2017.

-This page does not provide legal advice or opinion.
-Consult a lawyer for legal advice or help.
+This page does not give legal advice.
+Please see a lawyer for that.